-PLA 2273 Torts
+PLA 2273 Torts 4.0 Quarter Credit Hours

-Provides an introduction to the substantive law of torts, including elements, defenses, and damages applicable to intentional torts, and to unintentional torts based on negligence, product liability, strict liability, and professional malpractice.
-Moreover, this course introduces students to practical applications of litigation methods and procedures, including interviewing, investigation, and drafting documents essential to the tort litigation process.
-Prerequisite: PLA 1003.
-Lec.
-Hrs.
-040 Lab Hrs.
-000 Other Hrs.
-000
+This course provides an introduction to the substantive law of torts, including elements, defenses, and damages applicable to intentional torts, and to unintentional torts based on negligence, product liability, strict liability, and professional malpractice.
+The course provides opportunities for students to practice and improve their interviewing, investigation, document drafting, negotiation, and contract interpretation skills.
+Prerequisite: None.
+Lecture Hrs: 40.
+Lab Hrs: 0.
+Other Hrs: 0.

-PLA 2423 Contract Law
+PLA 2423 Contract Law 4.0 Quarter Credit Hours

-Principles of contract law are addressed and discussed including the major provisions of the Uniform Commercial Code.
+The principles of contract law are addressed and discussed in this course including the major provisions of the Uniform Commercial Code.
 Basic contract provisions and drafting techniques are explained and practiced through the drafting of various types of contracts.
-Contract litigation is also covered.
+Contract Litigation is also covered.
 Prerequisite: PLA 1003.
-Lec.
-Hrs.
-040 Lab Hrs.
-000 Other Hrs.
-000
+Lecture Hrs: 40.
+Lab Hrs: 0.
+Other Hrs: 0.